Siena Poll shows Gov. Hochul has highest job approval rating she’s ever had - NewsBreak

 Siena Poll shows Gov. Hochul has highest job approval rating she’s ever had

 ALBANY, N.Y.
-(WTEN)— Governor Kathy Hochul has the highest job approval rating she ever had at 56% and her highest favorability rating of 48% percent, according to the latest Siena Poll.
+(NEWS10)— Governor Kathy Hochul has the highest job approval rating she ever had at 56% and her highest favorability rating of 48% percent, according to the latest Siena Poll.

 “I was a little bit surprised that her job approval and favorability ratings were as high as they were because of where she had been over the last year heading into the election and last month— a month after the election,” said Steven Greenberg, a pollster for the Siena College Research Institute.”
 I was surprised to see that pick up of 15 points in her job approval rating.”